A Sequence-to-Sequence Approach to Dialogue State Tracking: Related Work

 \subsection{Dialogue State Tracking}

-Previous approaches mainly focus on encoding of the dialogue context and employ deep neural networks such as CNN, RNN, and LSTM-RNN to independently infer the values of slots in DST~\citep{mrkvsic2016neural, xu2018end, zhong2018global, ren2018towards, rastogi2017scalable, ramadan2018large, wu2019transferable, zhang2019find}.
+Previous approaches mainly focus on encoding of the dialogue context and employ deep neural networks such as CNN, RNN, and LSTM-RNN to independently infer the values of slots in DST~\citep{mrkvsic2016neural, xu2018end, zhong2018global, ren2018towards, rastogi2017scalable, ramadan2018large, wu2019transferable, zhang2019find, heck2020trippy}.
 The approaches cannot deal with unseen schemas in new domains, however.
 To cope with the problem, a new direction called schema-guided dialogue is proposed recently, which assumes that natural language descriptions of schemas are provided and can be used to help transfer knowledge across domains.
 As such, a number of methods are developed in the recent dialogue competition SGD~\citep{rastogi2019towards, zang2020multiwoz, noroozi2020fast, chen2020schema}.
 Our work is partially motivated by the SGD initiative.
-Our Seq2Seq-DU is unique in that it formalizes schema-guided DST as a sequence-to-sequence problem using BERT and pointer generation.
+Our model Seq2Seq-DU is unique in that it formalizes schema-guided DST as a sequence-to-sequence problem using BERT and pointer generation.

 In fact, sequence-to-sequence models are also utilized in DST.
 Sequicity~\citep{lei2018sequicity} is a two-step sequence to sequence model which first encodes the dialogue history and generates a belief span, and then generates a language response from the belief span.
-COMER~\citep{ren2019scalable} and CREDIT~\citep{chen2020credit} are hierarchical sequence-to-sequence models which represent the relationships between the intents, slots, and values in a hierarchical way, and employ a multi-stage decoder.
+COMER~\citep{ren2019scalable} and CREDIT~\citep{chen2020credit} are hierarchical sequence-to-sequence models which represent the intents and slot-value pairs in a hierarchical way, and employ a multi-stage decoder.
+SimpleTOD~\citep{hosseini2020simple} is a unified approach to task-oriented dialogue which employs a single and causal language model to perform sequence prediction in DST, Policy, and NLG.
 Our proposed approach also uses a sequence-to-sequence model.
 There are significant differences between our model Seq2Seq-DU and the existing models.
 First, there is no hierarchy in decoding of Seq2Seq-DU.
-A flat structure on top of BERT appears to be sufficient for capturing the relations between the intents, slots, and values.
+A flat structure on top of BERT appears to be sufficient for jointly capturing the intents, slots, and values.
 Second, the decoder in Seq2Seq-DU generates pointers instead of tokens, and thus can easily and effectively handle categorical slots, non-categorical slots, as well as unseen schemas.
-Third, attentions between utterance embeddings and schema embeddings are exploited to fuse information from the utterances and the schemas.

-Table~\ref{tab:related_work} makes a summary of existing methods on DST.
-We also indicate the methods on which we make comparison in our experiments.